algolia/docsearch-website/docs/how-do-we-build-an-index.md

 ---
 id: index
-title: How do we build an index?
+title: How do we build a DocSearch index?
 ---

 In this section you will learn how we build a DocSearch index from your page.